OctopusDeploy/blog/blog/2021-12/api-bash-jq/index.md

 Wget and cURL are the two most used methods for making web requests using Bash.
 With so many distributions of Linux available, you can't tell which of these utilities is installed.
 The examples in this post use the cURL utility.
 Like jq, cURL can be installed using a package manager.

 ## Working with paginated data
 Many of the APIs in Octopus return data in a paginated format.
-For these API calls, you can provide querystring parameters such as `skip` and `take` to manipulate the results of the call (see https://[YourServer]/api for a list of the API methods and a list of querystring parameters for each).
+For these API calls, you can provide querystring parameters such as `skip` and `take` to manipulate the results of the call.
+See https://[YourServer]/api for a list of the API methods and a list of querystring parameters for each.

 There are times you want to return all results for a given call, for example when you're retrieving all projects.
 For situations like this, I wrote a Bash function that recursively calls the API until all results are returned.